 Known affectionately by locals as the Wave Pools, you might have guessed from the nickname that these pools create some waves.
 If you’re more of a serious swimmer, there is the classic 25m rectangular pool.
 For everyone else there is the wave pool that mimics a beach.
 Relax in lazy river, best spent floating on a doughnut, or don’t, and go down the hydro slide till you’re dizzy.
 For the kiddies there are hours of entertainment from watching the bucket water feature fill up and guessing which one will flip next.
 For the adults this sight is pretty entertaining to watch from the spa.

-West Wave Aquatic Centre
+West Wave Pool And Leisure Centre

-Manurewa Pool and Leisure Centre
+Manurewa Pool And Leisure Centre

-Stanmore Bay Pool and Leisure Centre
+Stanmore Bay Pool And Leisure Centre

-Glenfield Pool and Leisure Centre
+Moana-Nui-A-Kiwa Pool And Leisure Centre

 Massey Park Pool

 Here you'll find all the water features you’ll ever need—a lap pool, a fun pool, a spa, sauna, steam room, hydro slide and a lazy river.
 But the best part of Massey Park Pool—Wave Rave’s are held every month.
 What is a Wave Rave?
 Well it’s basically a pool party for school kids (bit jelly, won't lie).
 Still, you can get your jollies in the wave pool, and they'll even let adults join in the bombing competition.
 Can't say fairer than that!